 Our Review of Hampton Court House School

 Hampton Court House School opened in 2001, five years after being founded by Lady Eliana Houston-Boswall and her son Alexander Houston-Boswall in 1996.
-The school is situated in its own private parkland on the edge of Bushy Park in Richmond upon Thames, London, which is only a 40-minute drive away from Central London.
+The school is co-educational and is situated in its own private parkland on the edge of Bushy Park in Richmond upon Thames, London, which is only a 40-minute drive away from Central London.
+There is also a school minibus available with pick up points including Kings Road, Chelsea, Queensgate, Hammersmith, Kew, Richmond.

 Linguistics play a significant role at Hampton Court House School.
 This love of languages comes from founder Lady Houston-Boswall’s own love and study of languages, which inspired her to establish a school where children have the opportunity to gain fluency and confidence in foreign languages.
 Up until year 4, classes are taught in both English and French by native French teachers.
 As we were shown around the school, the reception class were singing a song to learn colours in French.
 This focus on languages continues throughout the school with Mandarin, Latin, Spanish and German being introduced from year 5 onwards.
 All languages are also taught by native speakers to ensure the ‘right accents’ are learnt from the start.